(Updated for 2022)

 If a patient is asked to perform a video interview testimonial immediately after their procedure at the clinic…RED FLAG!
 Issues with dental implants & all-on-4 procedures often happen many months after the procedure is performed.
 Do a Youtube video search and learn about “failed dental implants”.
 You’ll get a better understanding of the timeline in which other patient’s implants failed.

 If the clinic shows video testimonials from patients many months after their treatment, this is a more reputable and honest way to present these cases.
 It is common practice in all of Mexico for clinics to record patient videos for marketing purposes.
 While watching these is helpful to hear other patient’s experiences, always take them with a grain of salt.
 They may be great for simple procedures, but think about what it would be like making a testimonial immediately after receiving brand new teeth.
 Imagine what it feels like being lightly pressured into giving a video testimonial directly in front of the doctor who just did your procedure….while your mouth still kind of hurts.
 Would the patient ever say anything bad about the doctor?
-If the doctor has “in-the-chair” testimonials for dental implant or all-on-4 patients…red flag!
+If the doctor has immediate “after-the-procedure” testimonials for dental implant or all-on-4 patients…red flag!
+(Waiting until a follow-up appointment is always best!)

 Video testimonials are not a bad thing.
 Also, realize that many clinics are forced to make these simply because the competition around them is doing it as well.
 The best thing to do is to look for testimonials given many months after the procedure, possibly from the patient’s own home or at a following check-up.